Large-scale construction projects can take months — if not years — to complete, which is why they require durable facilities to help get the job done.

 Alaska Structures’ mobile offices feature a lightweight and low-cube design, providing drastic savings in logistics and transportation costs.

 Choose from a large selection of building models, including the SQX Series, GBX Series, TSX Series, Denali Series, HGX Series, and the XPL Series, which can be fully assembled in less than 10 minutes, greatly reducing construction schedules for on-site infrastructure.

-Cold weather can slow or in some cases, entirely halt the construction of transportation infrastructure.
+Cold weather can slow or entirely halt the construction of transportation infrastructure.
 Keeping concrete warm is essential for the development of roads, streets, sidewalks, culverts, pilings, piers, approach slabs, and anchorage systems.
-Concreting in cold weather often requires covering the freshly poured concrete with blankets.
-Because the ground is often warmer than the air and the concrete itself generates some of its own heat, this is usually enough to keep the wet concrete from freezing and cracking, allowing it to dry and cure properly in most situations.

 ON-SITE FACILITIES FOR TRANSPORTATION CONSTRUCTION PROJECTS

 On-site facilities become increasingly important the more remote your construction project is because they reduce transportation costs, equipment repair times, and complicated logistics.

 Instead of exposing vehicles and equipment to harsh weather, including cold temperatures that put your assets at risk, you can keep them protected with Alaska Structures’ vehicle storage and maintenance facilities.